OSA Frontiers in Optics + Laser Science APS/DLS:

 The Inaugural Year of a Redesigned Experience

-The 2017 Frontiers in Optics + Laser Science (FIO + LS) conference and exhibition concluded on 21 September featuring the latest in optics and photonics research and technology.
+The 2018 Frontiers in Optics + Laser Science (FIO + LS) conference and exhibition will start on 16 September featuring the latest in optics and photonics research and technology.

-With over 1,200 attendees, this year’s meeting was redesigned to provide attendees with innovative elements, such as the new Science and Industry Showcase, Visionary Speakers and new presentation formats to spur thoughtful conversation around a richer array of results.
-The conference was built around four transformative technologies that are redefining the future: Automotive, Nanophotonics and Plasmonics, Optics in Computing and Virtual Reality and Augmented Vision.
+With over 1,200 attendees, last year’s meeting was redesigned to provide attendees with innovative elements, such as the new Science and Industry Showcase, Visionary Speakers and new presentation formats to spur thoughtful conversation around a richer array of results.
+The conference was built around four transformative technologies that are redefining the future: Automotive, Nanophotonics and Plasmonics, Quantum Technologies and Virtual Reality and Augmented Vision.

 “The technology enabled by optics and photonics is extraordinary,” said Roseanne Sension, general co-chair for Laser Science.
 “The conference aligned the FIO + LS programming to offer a true glimpse of the intersection of science and applications.”